ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 //== Clustering results
 //== Classification accuracy
 //== Clinical implications

-//
-//
-//= RÉFÉRENCES BIBLIOGRAPHIQUES.
+// = RÉFÉRENCES BIBLIOGRAPHIQUES.
-//= CONCLUSION
+// = CONCLUSION.
-//== Summary of the main contributions
+// == Summary of the main contributions.
-//== Limitations and challenges
+// == Limitations and challenges.
-//== Perspectives and recommendations
+// == Perspectives and recommendations
-//
-//
 //= Literature Review and Theory Framework
 //== Screening for lung cancer and challenges
 //== Traditional methods for lung nodule detection and limitations